mazent/CY5677/README.md

 when executing `Cmd_Init_Ble_Stack_Api`, this time with `CyS_GenericEventHandler`, that forwards events to the pc. `Cmd_Init_Ble_Stack_Api` calls `CyBle_Stop`, so you can invoke it whenever you want.
 This command is sent when you create `CY5677`

+### Serialization

+The thread:
+1. manages access to the serial port
+2. serializes access to internal variables avoiding locks

+### Command execution

+A command is composed by an opcode, optional parameters and a queue

+The flow of execution is:
+1. API puts a command on the queue and wait for the response on its queue
+2. the thread get the command, compose the packet and send it to the serial port
+3. the thread collects the events and when it receives EVT_COMMAND_COMPLETE sends the result to the command's queue
+4. API completes the operation and returns the result to the caller